Log Burner with fire inside and basket of kiln-dried logs next to it

 We're taking a step back from dramatic clickbait and giving you the facts and what the changes actually mean to you.

-No, log burners aren't being banned in the UK in 2025 and there are currently no plans to ban log burners in the UK in the future.
+No, log burners are not being banned in the UK in 2025 and there are currently no plans to ban log burners in the UK in the future.

 DEFRA's Environmental Plan, published in February 2023 very clearly states: